Of the many floor options available when building your garage, a wooden floor might not be the first that comes to mind.

 In addition, driving with a hardwood floor in the trunk can cause the wood to shift and possibly scratch or dent the car’s interior.

-Remember that you do have options other than concrete when it comes to the flooring of your garage.
+Remember that you do have options other than concrete when it comes to the flooring of your garage – wood is one of them.

 Another is any structural issues that might be present.
 That will help you choose the best flooring option available.

-Just make sure that you consult with a structural engineer beforehand to ensure that your garage is suited for a wooden floor.
+Make sure you consult with a structural engineer beforehand to ensure that your garage is suited for a wooden floor.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.